rahulsm27/rahulsm27/README.md

     - <a href="https://github.com/rahulsm27/ML_Project_Housing"> House Price Prediction </a>
     > Predict House price using ML regression techniques

+    - <a href ="https://github.com/rahulsm27/E2E_ML_VISA_APPROVAL">US Visa Approval </a>
+    > Predict US visa application status using classification algorithms.
+The code fetches data from the MongoDB database and trains a model.
+The model is pushed to S3 bucket.
+The CI/CD pipeline is developed using Github actions.
+On push to register it triggers docker image development in ECR and deployment on EC2 instance.

 -------------------------------------------------------------------------------------------------------
 2. MLOps Projects: Repo containing projects that focus on using specific open-source ML Ops tools.
 The below repo can be used as a template to incorporate the tool within an end-to-end ML project.